Bounds for the distribution of the Frobenius traces associated to a generic abelian variety: Introduction

 In this paper, we generalize (\ref{ec-MuMuWo}) to the case of an abelian variety of higher dimensions and obtain the following upper bounds for $\pi_A(x, t)$.

 \begin{theorem} Let $t \in \Z$ and let $A$ be an abelian variety defined over $\Q$ and of dimension $g$.
 Assume that, for any sufficiently large prime $\ell$, the image of the residual modulo $\ell$ Galois representation $\overline{\rho}_{A, \ell}$ of $A$ is isomorphic to $\GSp_{2g}(\Z/\ell \Z)$.
-Assume the Generalized Riemann Hypothesis for Dedekind zeta functions, Artin's Holomorphy Conjecture for Artin L-functions, and a Pair Correlation Conjecture for Artin L-functions.
+Assume GRH, AHC, and PCC.
 Then, for any sufficiently large $x$, we have

 \end{theorem}

 By using Theorems \ref{main-thm1} and \ref{main-thm2}, we obtain the following non-trivial lower bounds for $|a_{1, p}(A)|$ for almost all $p$.